saulshanabrook/jupyterlab-accessibility/README.md

 What is JupyterLab?
 * JupyterLab is for writing Jupyter Notebooks.
 JupyterLab is a software that lets you edit Jupyter Notebooks right in your browser on a website.
 So, Jupyter Notebooks is like images while JupyterLab is like photoshop.
+* JupyterLab is mostly written in JavaScript and some python but not everyone who works on it is a programmer.
+There are many ways to contribute that don't involve writing code such as design, giving feedback, project management, engaging with the community, and running events.

 ## JupyterLab Accessibility